 This experience gave David a firsthand experience with the vagaries of the criminal justice system.
 If not for excellent legal representation most defendants cannot afford, he could easily have been wrongfully convicted.
 As a result, David and his wife June have been among the largest supporters of the American Civil Liberties Union for over 20 years.
 In recognition of the Trones’ support, the ACLU recently created the Trone Center for Justice and Equality which advocates for reforms that keep people out of prison for minor offenses, ensure that prisons rehabilitate inmates, provide education and job training, and make it easier for people to gain employment and rebuild their lives upon release.

 In business and beyond, David’s top priority is family.
-At Wharton, David met June, who earned a degree in engineering before earning her MBA.
-They recently celebrated their 30th wedding anniversary.
+At Wharton, David met June, who earned a degree in engineering before earning her Wharton MBA.
 Their four children – Michelle, Julia, Natalie, and Rob – are young adults.
 The youngest Trones are energetic canines, Lyndon and Hubert.
 While building Total Wine & More, David always found time to be deeply involved in his children’s lives.
 He coached youth sports for 16 years, including 13 different teams in one hectic year.

 His commitment to family extends to business.
 Total Wine & More pays higher wages and benefits than their competitors, and they were the first to provide partner benefits.
 Total Wine & More also invests in team members by paying for them to earn their GEDs and has a pilot program that offers a four-year college degree paid for by the company.
 As a result, Total Wine & More has one of the highest proportions of full-time employees and one of the lowest employee turnover rates in the retail industry.

-David has also served on the boards of numerous non-profit organizations, including Furman University, the Wharton School, American University, Bullis School, the Baltimore Symphony Orchestra, and the Montgomery County Chamber of Commerce.
+David has also sponsored environmental education trips for Maryland K-12 students through the Buddy Bison Schools Program.
+And he serves on the boards of numerous non-profit organizations, including Furman University, the Wharton School, American University, Bullis School, the Baltimore Symphony Orchestra, and the Montgomery County Chamber of Commerce.